ishfaqkhan-dev/Complete_Data_Science_Course_2025/README.md

 - **ydata-profiling**

 ## Prerequisites
-- Basic knowledge of Python (not mandatory, covered in course)
+- Basic knowledge of Python (Mandatory)
 - An installed Python environment (Miniconda recommended)
 - VS Code or any preferred IDE